Statement of licensing policy

 As soon as the refresher certificate has been obtained, application should be made for a renewal of the licence.
-The application
+The

+personal licence application form can be downloaded.
 There is a fee of £50 payable.
 Once the application form has been completed it should be sent to the address below or handed it in

 at any of the Council’s customer contact centres along with:-

 - The certificate for recently completed refresher training

 - 2 passport type photographs, one of which should be endorsed “I certify this is a true likeness of …”

 - Payment of £50 in settlement of the fee due.